kubernetes/kops/docs/cli/kops_create_cluster.md

       --channel string                       Channel for default versions and configuration to use (default "stable") --cloud string                         Cloud provider to use - gce, aws, vsphere --cloud-labels string                  A list of KV pairs used to tag all instance groups in AWS (eg "Owner=John Doe,Team=Some Team").
-      --config-base string                   The location where the cluster state files should be stored --dns string                           DNS hosted zone to use: public|private.
+      --dns string                           DNS hosted zone to use: public|private.
 Default is 'public'. (default "Public") --dns-zone string                      DNS hosted zone to use (defaults to longest matching zone) --encrypt-etcd-storage                 Generate key in aws kms and use it for encrypt etcd volumes